Andrewjruble/School_District_Analysis/README.md

 ### Summary:

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).

+- Looking at the distict summary, the percent overall passing lowered around .27%.
+- The overall passing percent at Thomas High School was similar at about .3%.